eclipse-tractusx/bpdm/INSTALL.md

 When running, the BPDM Gate requires a remote CDQ storage and datasource to exchange data with.
-Per default configuration the application connects to the host address https://api.cdq.com and expects the environment variables `BPDM_CDQ_STORAGE` and `BPDM_CDQ_DATASOURCE` to contain the identifiers for the storage and datasource respectively.
+Per default configuration the application connects to the host address https://api.cdq.com and expects the environment variables `BPDM_SAAS_STORAGE` and `BPDM_SAAS_DATASOURCE` to contain the identifiers for the storage and datasource respectively.

 The Gate also requires a connection to a BPDM Pool instance which is expected at `localhost` with port `8080` on default configuration.